The Quiet Season: Production

 It was produced by John Croyston and written by Melbourne writer John Cameron.
 The outdoor scenes were filmed at Woody Point.
 Croyston did a location scout of Brisbane's northern suburbs before selecting Woody Point.
 Beach scenes were shot near Margate.

 It was Nonie Stewart's first part since returning from overseas in July 1964.
 She had left Brisbane for Canada in 1957 and performed in more than fifty shows in Vancouver.
 The only non local member of the cast was Vic Hughes who was a presenter of Partyland.
 Filming took place in April 1965.

-Elaine Cusick was a Brisbane actor who had worked extensively in radio and appeared in TV productions of The Mystery of the Hansom Cab and The One Day of the Year.
-She had recently returned from an 18 month trip overseas and was going to go to Melbourne when she received an offer to audition for The Quiet Season.
+Elaine Cusick was a Brisbane actress who had worked extensively in radio and theatre and was about to move on to Melbourne when the offer to appear in The Quiet Season was made.
+Ultimately in Melbourne her appearances in TV productions included The Mystery of the Hansom Cab, The One Day of the Year and The Last Outlaw.
 It was the first TV role for Reg Cameron and John Nash.